 4. Which regulations apply to energy recovery from waste?

 Energy recovery from waste is important in the development of sustainable energy policies.
-EPA continues to develop regulations that encourage energy recovery from hazardous materials or materials that might otherwise be disposed of as solid waste.
+EPA continues to develop regulations that encourage energy recovery from materials that might otherwise be disposed of as solid waste.

 Identification of Non-Hazardous Materials that are Solid Waste

 The 2011 non-hazardous secondary material (NHSM) final rule under the Resource Conservation and Recovery Act (RCRA) identifies which non-hazardous secondary materials are, or are not, solid wastes when burned in combustion units.
 This determines which Clean Air Act emission standards a combustion unit is required to meet.